- Creating a new deployment/subscription

-- Click the “Change to….” button to start the rolling node replacement process.
+- Click the “Change to….” button and confirm that you want to proceed.
+This will automatically initiate a rolling node replacement to change your plan.

 Not all plan changes are self-service via mLab’s management console (e.g., High Performance line changes).
 If there is a target plan that’s not available, please email email@example.com to request the change.

 Managing your subscriptions

 mLab’s management portal is a web-based user interface with rich admin tools that give you insight into your data and control over your deployment.
 When you log in with your mLab account user credentials, you will automatically be directed to your account’s Home page which lists all of your mLab deployments.

 From your Home page, you can navigate to the home (administrative) page for a specific deployment by clicking the appropriate row.
 Additionally, as you move around the portal, you’ll come across tools that help you browse your data and manage your deployment.

 For example, if you click on the row for a Sandbox database, you’ll be taken directly to the home page for that database.
 From there you can browse the collections and documents in that database, run queries, add indexes, edit documents, compact, and so forth.